Chart Color Schemes

 An assessment of population growth drivers in Glenelg East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Glenelg East is around 4,055.
-This reflects an increase of 200 people since the 2021 Census, which reported a population of 3,855.
-The change is inferred from AreaSearch's estimation of the resident population at 3,978 following examination of the latest ERP data release by ABS in June 2024, along with validation of three new addresses since the Census date.
-This level of population results in a density ratio of 3,003 persons per square kilometer, placing Glenelg East in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 5.2% since the census is within 0.2 percentage points of the SA4 region's growth rate of 5.4%, indicating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, which was the sole driver of population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Glenelg East's estimated population is around 4,188.
+This reflects an increase from the 2021 Census figure of 3,855 people, showing a growth of 333 individuals (8.6%).
+The change was inferred from AreaSearch's estimate of resident population at 4,055 following examination of ABS' latest ERP data release in June 2024 and validation of three new addresses since the Census date.
+This results in a density ratio of 3,102 persons per square kilometer, placing Glenelg East in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate exceeded its SA4 region's (7.3%), marking it as a growth leader.
+Overseas migration was the primary driver for this population increase.

 Frequently Asked Questions - Population